Wright-Fisher diffusion with negative mutation rates: Some results about BESQ processes

-The Bessel-Square processes of negative dimensions $-\theta$, where $\theta\ge 0$, are one dimensional diffusions which are the unique strong solution of the SDE \eq X(t) = x - \theta t + 2\int_0^t \sqrt{X(s)}d\beta(s), \quad t \le T_0, \en where $T_0$ is the first hitting time of zero for the process $X$ and $x$ is a positive constant.
+where $T_0$ is the first hitting time of zero for the process $X$, and $x$ is a positive constant.
 The process is absorbed at zero.
 We will denote the law of this process $Q_x^{-\theta}$ just as BESQ of a positive dimension $\theta$ will be denoted by $Q^{\theta}_x$.

 The following collection of results is important for us.
-All the proofs can be found in the article by G\"oing-Jaeschke and Yor \cite{yornbesq}.
+All the proofs can be found in the article by G\"oing-Jaeschke and Yor~\cite{yornbesq}.

-\begin{lemma}[Time-reversal] For any $\theta > -2$ and any $x >0$, $Q_x^{-\theta}(T_0 < \infty )=1$, while, for $\theta \ge 2$, one has $Q^\theta_x(T_0 < \infty)=0$.
+\begin{lemma}[(Time-reversal)] For any $\theta> -2$ and any $x >0$, $Q_x^{-\theta}(T_0 < \infty)=1$, while for $\theta\ge 2$, one has $Q^\theta_x(T_0 < \infty)=0$.